Ephesians

 v5

-sunezwopoihsen (suzwpoiew) aor. "made us alive with" - quickened, make alive together with.
+sunezwopoihsen (suzwpoiew) aor. "made us alive with" - [and = even we being dead in trespasses] he quickened, make alive together with.
 Main verb of the sentence covering v1-7.
 The word is used only here and in Colossians 2:13.
 Barth suggests the meaning may be "to keep alive" in the sense of preserve life.
 The move from "made", v5, to "raised", v6, is not progressive.
 "Raised us to life with Christ", Barclay.

 tw/ Cristw/ dat.
-"Christ" - in/with Christ.
-Dative of direct object, here prompted by the sun verb "made alive together with."
+"Christ" - [he made us alive] in/with christ.
+Dative of direct object of the sun prefix verb "made alive together with."
 Prompted by the verb, the meaning is one of identification with Christ, here an identification with his resurrection.

 o[ntaV (eimi) pres. part. "even when [we] were" - [we] being.
-As in v1, the participle is adverbial, probably concessive; "although we were dead."
-Resumptive, ie. Paul is picking up on the thought he began with in v1.
+As in v1, the participle is adverbial, best treated as concessive; "although we were dead", but possibly temporal, "when were were dead ...."
+Resumptive, ie., Paul is picking up on the thought he began with in v1.

 toiV paraptwmasin (a) "in transgressions" - in trespassers.
-Locative dative, of space / sphere.
+Locative dative, sphere / metaphorical.

-cariti (iV ewV) dat. "by grace" - by grace, favour, gratitude, kindness.
-The dative is obviously instrumental.
-In the New Testament it means "grace" in the sense of a gift or blessing given to believers by God through Christ.
-In a more specific sense, particularly when reflecting an Old Testament use, it means "God's covenant mercy", his "favour" toward his covenant community in the realization of his covenant promises.
-With Paul it is often used with a defining genitive, eg. "the grace/favour/kindness of God."
+cariti (iV ewV) dat. "by grace" - by grace, favor, gratitude, kindness.
+The dative is probably instrumental, expressing means, but cause / basis is possible.
+In the New Testament it means "grace", used in the sense of a gift or blessing given to believers by God through Christ.
+In a more specific sense, particularly when reflecting an Old Testament use, it means "God's covenant mercy", his "favor" toward his covenant community in the realization of his covenant promises.
+With Paul it is often used with a defining genitive, eg., "the grace/favor/kindness of God."

 seswsmenoi (swzw) perf. part. "you have been saved" - you are having been saved.
-The participle with the present tense of the verb to-be forming a periphrastic perfect, probably serving to emphasize aspect, "the resulting state", Best, Larkin.
-It is not a present tense as if salvation is a process, nor is it aorist as if salvation is a single divine act, nor is it imperfect as if only a past continuous act, but rather it is perfect in that it is a past act with present permanent ongoing consequences.
+The perfect participle with the present tense of the verb to-be este forms a periphrastic perfect, probably serving to emphasize aspect, "the resulting state", Best, Larkin.
+It is not present / durative, as if salvation is a process, nor is it aorist / punctiliar, as if salvation is a single divine act, nor is it imperfect as if only a past continuous act, but rather it is perfect in that it is a past act with present permanent ongoing consequences / a state of being - stative.

 v6

-It is easy to slip over the profound nature of Paul's statement in this verse.
 The idea that a believer is already seated with Christ in the heavenlies is driven by Paul's understanding of the gospel.
-The gospel / the mystery manifests, and thus facilitates, the "righteousness of God" / God's righteous reign / his setting all things right, and this on the basis of the appropriation of the faith/faithfulness of Christ.
-The person who is justified / set right with God / who lives, realizes the fullness of new life in Christ such that they already possess the totality of God's promised blessings.
-So, even now we are with Christ in the heavenlies experiencing the fullness of God's promised new life.
-Given Paul's understanding of this truth it is no wonder that he gets distressed by the notion that a believer can promote their Christian life by law-obedience, as if we can add to what Christ has achieved for us.
+The gospel / the mystery manifests, and thus facilitates, the "righteousness of God" / God's righteous reign / his setting all things right, and this on the basis of the grace of God appropriated by faith in the faith / faithfulness of Christ.
+The person who is justified / set right with God / who lives, actualizes the fullness of new life in Christ such that they already possess the totality of God's promised blessings.
+So, even now we are with Christ in the heavenlies, experiencing the fullness of God's promised new life.
+Given Paul's understanding of this truth, it is no wonder that he gets distressed by the notion that a believer can promote their Christian life by law-obedience, as if we can add to what Christ has already achieved for us.
 As the saying goes, Christ supplemented is Christ supplanted.

-kai "and" - O'Brien and Schnackenburg suggest that the particle here is epexegetic such that the following two verbs explain "made alive with"; "that is, he raised us with him ....."
+kai "and" - O'Brien and Schnackenburg suggest that the particle here is epexegetic such that the following two verbs explain the verb "sunezwopoihsen, "made alive with"; "God made us alive with with Christ, that is, he raised us up with him and seated us with him in the heavenly place ... "

-sunekaqisen (sunkaqizw) aor. "seated us with him" - seated together with, sit down together with someone.
+sunekaqisen (sunkaqizw) aor. "seated us with" - [and] seated together with, sat down together with him.
 "Has given us a place beside Christ in heaven", CEV.

-en toiV epouranioiV (oV) "in the heavenly realms" - heavenly, heaven, spiritual sphere.
-The preposition is locative, space / sphere, "in"; it is in the sphere of spiritual activities where Christ reigns.
+en "in" - in [the heavenly, heaven, spiritual sphere].
+The preposition is local, sphere, "in"; it is in the sphere of spiritual activities where Christ reigns.

-en + dat. "in [Christ Jesus]" - Expressing association; believers have been made alive with Christ, raised with him and are seated with him in the heavenlies, so Best, O'Brien, Lincoln.
+en + dat. "in" - in [christ jesus].
+Expressing association; believers have been made alive with Christ, raised with him and are seated with him in the heavenlies, so Best, O'Brien, Lincoln.
 Larkin opts for a local sense, "incorporative union".

 v7

 iJna + subj. "in order that" - that.
-Introducing a purpose clause.
-Christ was glorified for the purpose of ....
+Introducing either a final or consecutive clause; Christ was glorified for the purpose of / with the result that ...

-en + dat. "in [the coming ages]" - in [the ages].
+en + dat. "in" - in [the ages].
 The preposition here serves to introduce a temporal clause, "the time when God will demonstrate his kindness", Hoehner; "in the ages to come", Cassirer.

-toiV epercomenoiV (ercomai) pres. part. "coming [ages]" - The participle is adjectival, attributive, limiting "ages"; "the ages which are coming."
+toiV epercomenoiV (ercomai) pres. part. "coming" - The participle is adjectival, attributive, limiting "ages"; "the ages which are coming."
 "Future ages", Barclay.

 endeixhtai (endeiknumi) aor. subj. pas/mid. "he might show" - he might display, demonstrate, manifest, give evidence to, show forth.
 "He might display", Bruce.